kosli-dev/cli/docs.kosli.com/content/getting_started/part_9_querying.md

 ## Search for an environment

-As is the case for pipelines and artifacts, you can list all the Kosli environments you created under your organization
+As is the case for flows and artifacts, you can list all the Kosli environments you created under your organization

 ```
 $ kosli list environments